pj/mouse_ink/blogpost.md

 An undo facility would be good, however it would probably require some type of global

 Use terminfo to support more terminals.

+This is still a work in progress and so it has bugs.
+I've also got a bunch of other projects I'm working on, but if there is wider interest I can keep working on it.

+Currently this isn't production ready.